Devices showing a local business storefront, representing visibility across AI-powered search results.

 Answer directly.
 Go through your most important pages and check whether they answer relevant questions early in the text.
 If your bathroom renovation page opens with three paragraphs about your history, start over.
 Put the answer to the most common question in the first paragraph.
 That’s what AI tools are looking for.

 Be visible beyond your own website.
 Claim or update your profile on Google Business Profile, Trustpilot, and any industry-specific directories relevant to your sector.
 Make sure your business information is consistent across all of them.
-Research consistently shows that AI tools pull heavily from third-party sources when forming answers about local businesses, so being listed accurately and positively in those places matters.
+This is the practical side of the Ahrefs finding above: since off-site brand mentions correlate more strongly with AI visibility than links do, being listed accurately and positively in third-party sources is what moves the needle.

 Update your content regularly.
 You don’t need to publish new content every week.
 But pages that haven’t been touched in a year risk being passed over in favour of more current sources.
 A review and update of your five most important pages every quarter is enough to stay competitive in AI search.